 NC Big Sweep Waterway Cleanup

-2014 Official Big Sweep Date: Saturday October 4, 2014
+Official Big Sweep Date: Saturday October 1, 2016

 Volunteers take notes on kind of debris collected every year.
 After data is collected, it is analyzed to pinpoint sources of debris to help enforce laws and focus educational efforts.
 Big Sweep cleanups began in NC in 1987 and in Cabarrus County in 1992.
 Cleanup supplies and educational materials are available from the Conservation District, which coordinates Big Sweep locally.
 The Conservation District also assists with adoption of streams through the state Streamwatch program.
-Educational booklets available to schools are "Splish Splash" (2nd), "Ripples" (3rd - 5th), and "Undercurrents" (Middle).
+Educational booklets available to schools are "Splish Splash" (2nd), "Ripples" (3rd - 5th) and "Undercurrents" (6th - 8th).

-The Soil and Water Conservation District office assists volunteers by providing data collection cards, bags and pick up sticks.
+The Soil and Water Conservation District assists volunteers by providing data collection cards, bags and pick up sticks.
 Contact us if you would like to start a group in your area or join an existing group!